Cardinal O'Connor Conference on Life

-The Cardinal O'Connor Conference on Life, also known simply as the O'Connor Conference (OCC), is the largest student-run pro-life conference in the United States.
+The Cardinal O'Connor Conference on Life, also known simply as the O'Connor Conference (OCC), is the largest student-run Anti-abortion conference in the United States.
 The conference was founded by Georgetown University undergraduate students in 2000 and subsequently named in honor of the late Archbishop of New York, Cardinal John Joseph O'Connor, who earned a PhD from Georgetown University and was an outspoken critic of abortion.

 The Conference is run entirely by Georgetown students each year on the day after the annual March for Life in Washington, D.C. in late January.
 Organizers describe the conference as based on Catholic teaching and say the event "strives to promote intellectually rigorous discourse on the sanctity of human life as well as build a culture of life both within and beyond the Georgetown community."
 Conference speakers primarily voice opposition to abortion, but they have also discussed other issues of human dignity such as adoption, capital punishment, war, immigration, and racism.